-9 Subtle Signs Your Body Will Give You Just Before Your Period Starts
+Is My Period Coming Soon?
+9 Subtle Signs Your Body Will Give You Before Your Flow Starts

 You can track your menstrual cycle by way of pills or an app, but when it comes time, your body will give you plenty of signs that tell you when your period is coming.
 For me, I always know it's on the way when I have an insatiable need to practically inhale a block of dark chocolate, or unyielding stomach cramps that demand I lay in the fetal position.

 But every female body is different, and so is every period.
 Be on the lookout for these subtle signs your body may give you just before your period starts so you can always be prepared.